koikelab-team/MonoEye-Dataset/README.md

 ```

 ### Camera
-In gt.csv for camear pose, for each line, the rotation information is structured as follos (Ignore the roll data.):
+In gt.csv for camear pose, for each line, the rotation information is structured as follows (Please ignore the roll data.):
 ```
-pitch, yaw, roll
+pitch, yaw, roll(dummy)
 ```

 ###